-Have you ever had … one of those days?
+Have you ever had one of those days?

-You know the day I’m talking about, the one where you feel like your whole is being turned upside down and the harder you try the worse it seems to get.
+You know the day I’m talking about, the one where you feel like your whole world is being turned upside down and everything is going wrong?

 At least that’s what you’re thinking when: